lqc/thinkcspy/source/way_of_the_program.rst

    :alt: Compile illustration

 Many modern languages use both processes.
-They are first compiled into a lower level language, called **byte code**, and then interpreted by a program called a **virtual machine**.
+They are first compiled into a lower level language, called **bytecode**, and then interpreted by a program called a **virtual machine**.
 Python uses both processes, but because of the way programmers interact with it, it is usually considered an interpreted language.